codeforamerica/wand/README.md

 ## Installation & Contributing

 Currently, Wand is constructed using [Grunt](http://gruntjs.com/), which relies on [`npm`](https://www.npmjs.com/).
+For custom styles, Wand uses the Ruby Sass compiler.
 To install it on your computer, follow these steps:

+#### Ruby/Sass

+1. Make sure that you have ruby installed.
+For help, see this [how-to guide](https://github.com/codeforamerica/howto/blob/master/Ruby.md)
+2. Install the proper ruby gem: `gem install sass`

+#### Everything else

 1. Fork the project with your own account
 2. Clone the fork on your computer `git clone git@github.com:USERNAME/wand.git`